Click here for a PDF print version

 You can pick your own, or buy them at the grocery store.
 Grocery store prices for apples typically range from $1 to $2 per lb.
 Of course, in larger quantities, they can be had for much less.
 They were available from late September at $12 to $24 per bushel (which is 42 pounds, so even at $24 per bushel, that's only 57 cents per pound).

-Buying in bulk, you'll get about 12 to 14 quarts of applesauce per bushel of apples.
+Buying in bulk, you will get about 12 to 14 quarts of applesauce per bushel of apples.

 Step 3 -Wash and peel the apples!